Blitz Report™ Installation Guide

 Required access

-• Database access credentials for the APPS and the SYSTEM user
+• Database access credentials for the APPS, SYSTEM and custom application user, e.g. XXEN

 • Application server access as the application owner (e.g. applmgr)